DA792/Consistency-Aware-Authenticated-Learned-Index/README.md

 - Java
 - SHA-256 for cryptographic hashing
-- JUnit for testing and validation

 ## Code Structure

 The project is organized into several key directories, each containing the implementation of the respective index and its associated algorithms:

 ### HPVL_tree_index
 Contains the implementation of the HPVL-tree index, which combines the benefits of PVL-tree and PVLB-tree for enhanced query and update efficiency.
-Includes `HPVLChain.java` for performance testing.
+Includes `HPVLIndex.java` for performance testing.

 ### PVL_tree_index
 Contains the implementation of the PVL-tree index, optimized for lightweight authenticated range queries.
-Includes `PVLChain.java` for performance testing.
+Includes `PVLTreeChain.java` for performance testing.

 ### PVLB_tree_index
 Contains the implementation of the PVLB-tree index, designed for efficient updates with a buffer mechanism.
-Includes `PVLBChain.java` for performance testing.
+Includes `PVLBTreeChain.java` for performance testing.

 ## Usage